udayakiran/udayakiran.github.io/_posts/Engineering-Leadership-Building-Consensus-Moving-Fast.md

 bg_color: '616161'
 ---

 "Engineering Leadership" series of posts cover some tips and techniques for engineering managers to setup, scale and run high performing, long term focusses engineering teams.
-This post does NOT intend to walk through how to identify right talent in the hiring process but explains how to have a result driven hiring process.
+This post focuses on explaining how to build consensus

 <div style="text-align: center">
 <figure class="full">